CGI of Royal Albert Dock – a 35-acre new business district being developed by ABP.

 East London’s Docklands have always been pivotal to global commerce in the capital.
 Formerly home to both the legendary East India Company and the largest port in the world, the Docklands were largely neglected following the decline of the manual shipping industry through the 1960s and 70s.

 But the rebirth of key sites in recent decades (including nearby Canary Wharf and the Royal Docks), along with the establishment of the Royal Docks Enterprise Zone, has created big incentives for global businesses and start-ups alike to relocate to the area.
 The Royal Docks is ready to retake its rightful place as a globally significant financial and business destination for the 21st Century.

-Central to the transformation of the Royal Docks is the development of the Royal Albert Dock, Chinese business park specialist ABP’s first scheme outside of China.
-Royal Albert Dock is a 4.7 million sq. ft project which will create up to 30,000 jobs in the area and generate £6bn for the local economy.
+Central to the transformation of the Royal Docks is the development of the Royal Albert Dock, which is Chinese business park specialist ABP’s first scheme outside of China.
+Royal Albert Dock is a 4.7 million sq ft project which will create up to 30,000 jobs in the area and generate £6bn for the local economy.

 Well-connected to Canary Wharf, the Royal Docks also boasts world-class exhibition and conference space nearby in the shape of ExCeL London, as well as large-scale events space at Greenwich’s O2 Arena.